-Configuring a Power Automate Workflow allows you to send Entity Record JSON information to a Power Automate Flow.
+Configuring a Power Automate Workflow allows you to send Record JSON information to a Power Automate Flow.
 This might be done for example to generate an email if a certain action occurs, send information to a 3rd party application with an existing Power Automate connector, and more.

 Configure a Flow

 Before you configure SharePortals, you need to first create a Microsoft Power Automate Flow.

 1. Go to your Microsoft Office 365 portal e.g https://portal.office.com and in the top left app launcher, look for Power Automate

 2. Within Power Automate, click Create on the left hand ribbon, Automated cloud flow, and Skip to begin creating a Flow.

 3. On the Flow workflow screen, search for a trigger by typing HTTP, and select the trigger When an HTTP request is received

 4. Within the section Request Body JSON Schema, copy the text from this file JSON Schema

 5. Add at least one action to allow you to save the Flow.
 In this example a Variable action has been added to initialise a variable which will be used to build the Flow.